mmcc007/screenshots/README.md

 Taking screenshots using this package is straightforward.

-A special function is provided in the `screenshots` package that is called by the test each time you want to take a screenshot. `screenshots` will then process the images appropriately during a `screenshots` run.
+A special function is provided in the `screenshots` package that is called by the test each time you want to capture a screenshot. `screenshots` will then process the images appropriately during a `screenshots` run.

 To take screenshots in your tests: